ryubidragonfire/document-analysis-using-gpt-3/README.md

 4. [03-summarize-documents.ipynb](./notebooks/03-summarize-documents.ipynb) - This notebook uses GPT-3 to generate summaries for each document.
 5. [04-extract-key-information.ipynb](./notebooks/04-extract-key-information.ipynb) - This notebook extracts key information from each document such as people, organizations, locations, etc.
 6. [05-extract-key-words.ipynb](./notebooks/05-extract-key-words.ipynb) - This notebook extracts important keywords from each document.
+7. [06-semantic-search.ipynb](./notebooks/06-semantic-search.ipynb) - This notebook performs semantic search to retreive most relevant news from a specific corpus, by comparing the similiarity of the embeddings of the query to that of the text corpus.
+8. [07-retrieve-information.ipynb](./notebooks/07-retrieve-information.ipynb) This notebook retrieve information based on a given context.
+This is achieved by contstructing the prompt with context.

 ## Output
 The output of this project is stored in the `output` directory.
 It contains the following files: